nightscout/AndroidAPS/CONTRIBUTING.md

 This document speciffy hints and good practices for source code contributions.

 AndroidAPS is community effort and all contributions are welcome!
-If you wish help us improving AndroidAPS - please read and try to adhere to this guidelines, to make the development and process of change aproval as smooth as possible :)
+If you wish help us improving AAPS - please read and try to adhere to this guidelines, to make the development and process of change aproval as smooth as possible :)

 General rules